Advance, Missouri: History

-Economy
+Overview

 There is no sustained industry in the town or near surrounding area.
 Agriculture, although small, is the most viable local source of income.

 Public services available in the city include three health/medical clinics: Advance Medical Clinic, Cross Trails Medical Center and Haven Health Care Medical.
 There are two parks within the city limits: Umfleet Park and the Advance Ballpark, the latter of which is where high school baseball and softball games are played as well as summer league T-ball and also has tennis courts and a sand volleyball court.
 The town also has one lending library: the Advance Community Library.

 Advance is governed by a mayor-council form of government with Ryan Slinkard, currently serving as mayor.
 The city also has a police department with two full-time and two reserve officers.
 The Advance Volunteer Fire Department has approximately 15 firefighters with five vehicles.

-There are no hospitality services or full-service medical facilities; the closest hotels and hospitals are located about 20–25 miles each direction in Dexter (south) and Cape Girardeau (east).
+There are no hospitality services or full-service medical facilities; the closest hotels and hospitals are located about 20–25 miles each direction in Dexter (south) and Cape Girardeau (northeast).